MAVerolme/49ers-EV-Lap-Sim/README.md

 # **49ers-EV-Lap-Sim**
 **Point mass simulation tool designed for FSAE car optimization.**

 Created by Matt Verolme for use by the UNC Charlotte FSAE EV Team

+There are many improvements that can be made to this tool, and I hope to continue working on this project.

+If you have any questions, comments, critiques, or suggestions, I would love to hear them.
+The best way to reach me is via discord @ mattv33

 ## Description:
 ### *TrackMapGenerator.py:*